htop-dev/htop/docs/styleguide.md

 When writing your code consistency with the surrounding codebase is favoured.

-Don't shy away from leaving (sinlge) blank lines to separate different groups of related statements.
+Don't shy away from leaving (single) blank lines to separate different groups of related statements.
 They can be a great asset to structure the flow of a method.

 ```c